 To add more birding flavor to the visit, I asked my wife and daughter to do a family-plus-birding trip with me to Fujian.
 On 5 July we flew from Pudong Airport to Sanming in western Fujian.
 We were picked up and driven to Ziyun Cun (紫云村, 26.359541, 117.492287).
 Like Emeifeng 80 km to the west, Ziyun Cun, elev.
 800 m, lies in hilly, thickly forested, sparsely populated country.
 The peaceful village of 1,000 inhabitants was a welcome contrast to hot and humid Shanghai.

 We stayed in a small family hotel which offered nice rooms and fresh, self-produced food at a very reasonable price.
-Both driver and hotel were arranged by birder Xiao Yang (小杨, +86 158-5982-8858).
+Birder Xiao Yang (小杨, +86 158-5982-8858) arranged driver and hotel.
 His parents run the hotel.

 Among birders and photographers, Ziyun Cun is well-known for the temple on one of the nearby hilltops, often providing both Cabot’s Tragopan and Elliot’s Pheasant.
 Although Elliot’s Pheasant did not show during the two days I spent in the area, I got fine views of the tragopan as well as of Silver Pheasant and Chinese Bamboo Partridge.